FFCA/bda-gr4-domains-analysis/src/services/statistics-service/README.md

 Hint: For this purpose, you can also map the port of the database in the project's docker-compose (`bda-gr-4-domains-analysis/src/services`).

-In order to load all dependencies, run (in this directory):
+Then, install the types package as described [here](../../shared-node-modules/domain-analysis-types/README.md).
+In order to load all other dependencies, run (in this directory):

 ```sh
 npm install